cim30/Car-Price-analysis/README.md

 # Car-Price-analysis
-This project is an analysis of a dataset with information about car from the US.
+This project is an analysis of a dataset with information about cars from the US.
 You can find the mean of each column in the file Car Price DICTIONARY